JB Pritzker, Governor, State of Illinois

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-For the 2022-23 Academic Year
+For the 2023-24 Academic Year

-(last updated on February 22, 2023):
+(last updated on March 4 2024):

-The 2022-23 Displaced Energy Worker Dependent Transition Scholarship Program application (fillable PDF) may be completed and submitted online via the Program Applications & Status Checks area of the ISAC Student Portal.
+The 2023-24 Displaced Energy Worker Dependent Transition Scholarship Program application may be completed and submitted online via the Program Applications & Status Checks area of the ISAC Student Portal.
 As part of the process of submitting the application to ISAC via the ISAC Student Portal, applicants must upload proof of the displaced energy worker's loss of employment due to the reduced operation or closure of a fossil fuel power plant or coal mine that occurred on or after September 15, 2016.
 While an application must be submitted each academic year in order to apply for the scholarship, the "Displaced Energy Worker's Biographical Information" portion of the application needs to be completed only on the initial application.
 Once eligibility has been established for one member of a family, it is established for all qualified applicants in the family.

 Correspondence regarding the status of your application will be mailed to you after the date your application is received at ISAC.